isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-It's good to return a smart pointer, but unlike with raw pointers the return type cannot be covariant (for example, `D::clone` can't return a `unique_ptr<D>`.
-Don't let this tempt you into returning an owning raw pointer; this is a minor drawback compared to the major robustness benefit delivered by the owning smart pointer.
+It’s good to return a smart pointer, but unlike with raw pointers the return type cannot be covariant (for example, `D::clone` can’t return a `unique_ptr<D>`.
+Don’t let this tempt you into returning an owning raw pointer; this is a minor drawback compared to the major robustness benefit delivered by the owning smart pointer.

 ##### Exception